wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 4.0.0 =
+* Ability to order each category individually
+* Create setting for default link target

 = 3.1.0 =
 * Improved translation ability
 * Improved Links Manager Import
 * Fixed bug with initial setting of hide the Links Manager

 = 3.0.0 =
 * New widget and shortcode option to include the child categories links.
 See help tabs of your widget and page/post screens for details